phluid61/mug/README.md

 In the second, deprecated, form, a generated Iterator sends the given method with any +args+ to the iterand.

-Use of this form is discourages.
-Use Object#iter_for or Object#to_iter instead.
+Use of this form is discouraged.
+Use Object#iter_for or Method#to_iter instead.

 iterator/for